-As the evidence base for antimicrobial copper has grown and awareness becomes more widespread, it is being included in infection prevention and control guidance, healthcare accreditation systems and green and healthy building schemes, aound the world.
+As the evidence base for copper alloy touch surfaces has grown, and awareness becomes more widespread, they are being included in infection prevention and control horizon scanning and guidance, healthcare accreditation systems and green and healthy building schemes, aound the world.
 This page provides an overview of these schemes with pointers to the relevant sections.

-Centrum Monitorowania Jakości w Ochronie Zdrowia (CMJ) is a Government agency of Poland, established in 1998, with the job of encouraging healthcare facilities to improve the quality and efficacy of services and patient safety standards.
-It runs a hospital accreditation programme in Poland.
+Centrum Monitorowania Jakości w Ochronie Zdrowia (CMJ) is a Polish Ministry of Health body and WHO collaborating centre which operates a hospital accreditation scheme to improve the quality and efficacy of services and patient safety standards.
 In order to obtain accreditation, hospitals are required to demonstrate appropriate procedures are in place and followed.
 It carries out a structured process of external assessment, based on measurable criteria and accepted standards which it publishes.

 CMJ website (in Polish)